 Plum-headed parakeets are placid birds that can share an aviary with other placid parrots (such as Neophemas), finches and doves.
-The female may become aggressive during breeding season (which occurs during the spring) at which point single-pair aviaries may be necessary.
+The female may become aggressive during the breeding season (which occurs in the spring), at which point single-pair aviaries may be necessary.

 Plum-headed parakeets should be provided with an adequate amount of flying space to ensure they receive sufficient exercise.
 Birds that do not have room to fly may suffer from stress or obesity.
 Three meters of uninterrupted flying space is recommended.